 successfully.

 For the solution I assume that there is already a registry container running.
-If this is not the case, start a registry container first.
+If this is not the case, start a registry container first by either

 Enable Pulling from registry